 - Motion events

-In the zones tab, we can add Motion and Privacy zones.
-Privacy zones are areas that you want to block out from the records, for example, your neighbors garden.
+In the zones tab, we can add Motion, Smart Detections, and Privacy zones.
+Privacy zones are areas that you want to block (black) out from the recordings, for example, your neighbors garden.

 You can create multiple motion zones for each camera.
 Each zone with its own sensitivity setting.
 Unfortunately, you can’t add different actions to each zone.
 So the push or email notification that we are going to set later will apply to all the zones of the camera.